 token-receiver for the command.

-In return, the stake pool has sent us staking derivatives in the form of SPL tokens.
+In return, the stake pool has minted us new pool tokens, representing our share of ownership in the pool.
 We can double-check our stake pool account using the SPL token command-line utility.

-Every epoch, the network pays out rewards to stake accounts managed by the stake pool, increasing the value of staking derivative SPL tokens minted on deposit.
+Every epoch, the network pays out rewards to stake accounts managed by the stake pool, increasing the value of pool tokens minted on deposit.
 In order to calculate the proper value of these stake pool tokens, we must update the total value managed by the stake pool every epoch.

 If another user already updated the stake pool balance for the current epoch, we see a different output.

-If no one updates the stake pool in the current epoch, the deposit and withdraw instructions will fail.
-The update instruction is permissionless, so any user can run it before depositing or withdrawing.
+If no one updates the stake pool in the current epoch, all instructions, including deposit and withdraw, will fail.
+The update instruction is permissionless, so any user can run it before interacting with the pool.
 As a convenience, the CLI attempts to update before running any instruction on the stake pool.

 If the stake pool transient stakes are in an unexpected state, and merges are